-Most listings are in the $50's per square foot per year.
+On average, listings lease in the $30's per square foot per year.
 The South Coast Metro submarket is going through a decrease in rates.
-In the last 3 months, the median rate fell $1 per sqft per year.
-That's a 2% decline in rent.
+In the last 3 months, the median rate fell $15 per sqft per year.
+That's a 30% decrease in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the South Coast Metro region has greater rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the South Coast Metro submarket has lower rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 15 listings have come on the market, which means office spaces might be leasing quickly.
-You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 15 listings have been made available, which means new availabilities most likley are going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 73% of the available leases in the South Coast Metro are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 3,920 sqft, there are still 0 new listings below 2,000 sqft.
-Most buildings in this area are approximately 12 stories.
+Even though the median size is 3,150 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this area are close to 12 stories.
 Most buildings in this market were built in 1984 and are Class A.

-A large portion of this market is residential, but there's plenty of office_space.
-Real estate is the dominant industry in this region.
-Commute by motorcycle is the most popular way to get to work amongst South Coast Metro occupants.
-Commuting close to 20 minutes a day is the norm for those who opt to reside in this part of town.
+A large portion of this area is residential, but there's plenty of office_space.
+Real estate is the dominant industry in this area.
+Commute by motorcycle is the most popular way to get to work amongst South Coast Metro folk.
+Commuting around 20 minutes a day is the norm for those who opt to reside in this part of town.